kruumy/AE-Splash-Changer-GUI/README.md

 * change way the program detects the after effects directory, was in a rush so it's a bunch of slow if statements
 * Make a photoshop template
 * right click picture box to save as
+* replace ae_splash 2x and 3x too just in case

 ## Credit